Important Triangles in Thyroid Surgery

 Classically, the RLN is identified intraoperatively in Simon’s triangle, which is formed by

-• the common carotid artery laterally,
+• Lateral border: Common carotid artery

-• the inferior thyroid artery superiorly.
+• Superior border: Inferior thyroid artery

 Lore’s Triangle

 This triangle described by Lore et al., is also for identification of recurrent laryngeal nerve.
+This triangle is also known as retrolaryngeal node triangle.

 RLN triangle